UW College of Education earns top 2026 rankings, growing the good across Washington communities

 The 2026 U.S. News & World Report Best Graduate Schools rankings are based on a combination of statistical indicators and peer assessment.
 Criteria include research activity, faculty resources, student selectivity and reputation.
 The rankings reflect data, with the heaviest emphasis on research productivity.
 Specialty program rankings, including teacher education, are based solely on evaluations by deans and faculty at peer institutions.

-Learn more about the methodology used in these annual rankings and view the UW College of Education’s U.S. News profile.
+Learn more about the methodology used in these annual rankings and view the UW College of Education’s full U.S. News profile.

 About the UW College of Education